Liquid Information Flow Control: Overview

+We conclude the overview of \toolname with another example from the conference manager, which illustrates the kinds of policies we need to realistically express.

-Continuing with our extended example, assume that we want to allow a paper's author to see the author list even before the notifications are out.
-This is an example of a policy that depends on a sensitive value; moreover, in this case the policy is \emph{self-referential}: it guards access to \T{authors} in a way that depends on the \emph{value} of \T{authors}.
-Enforcing such policies by hand is particularly challenging, because the policy check needs to retrieve and compute over sensitive values, and hence, while trying to patch one leak, it might inadvertently introduce another.
+\custompar{Self-referential policies.} Consider the action \T{getAuthors} in \autoref{code:edas-policies} that retrieves the author list of a given submission.
+Assuming that our conference is double-blind, we would like to enforce a policy that the author list is only visible to the authors themselves until the reviewing is done (and afterwards visible to everyone).
+Unlike the policy on field ``decision'', which depends on a \emph{public} field ``phase'', this is an example of a policy that depends on a \emph{sensitive} field; moreover, in this case the policy is \emph{self-referential}: it guards access to ``authors'' in a way that depends on the value of ``authors''.
+By separating measures from input/output actions, \toolname makes it easy to express such self-referential policies: the programmer simply uses the \T{authors} measure in \emph{both} the return type and the label of \T{getAuthors}.